JGRennison/OpenTTD-patches/README.md

 * Add a setting to increase the station catchment radius (added in v0.16.0)

-* Custom bridge heads for road bridges (added in v0.17.0)
+* Custom bridge heads for road bridges (added in v0.17.0) and rail bridges (added in v0.26.0)

 * Chunnels (tunnels under bodies of water) [imported](https://www.tt-forums.net/viewtopic.php?f=33&t=41775) (added in v0.18.0)
   This is enabled by a setting (off by default).